quicwg/base-drafts/draft-ietf-quic-recovery.md

 approximately equivalent to two TLPs before an RTO in TCP.

-This design does not use consecutive PTO events to establish persistent congestion, since a PTO expiration is controlled by application patterns in addition to network activity.
+This design does not use consecutive PTO events to establish persistent congestion, since application patterns impact PTO expirations.
 For example, a sender that sends small amounts of data with silence periods between them restarts the PTO timer every time it sends, potentially preventing the PTO timer from expiring for a long period of time, even when no acknowledgments are being received.
 The use of a duration enables a sender to establish persistent congestion without depending on the occurrence of PTOs.

 ### Establishing Persistent Congestion

-A sender establishes persistent congestion on receiving an acknowledgement, if the following conditions are true:

-* there are at least two ack-eliciting packets that are declared lost;
+A sender establishes persistent congestion on receiving an acknowledgement if at least two ack-eliciting packets are declared lost, and:

-* a prior RTT sample existed at the time these packets were sent;
+* a prior RTT sample existed when both packets were sent;

-* the duration between the send times of these packets exceeds the persistent congestion duration ({{pc-duration}}); and
+* the duration between the send times of these two packets exceeds the persistent congestion duration ({{pc-duration}}); and

-* all packets sent between those times are declared lost.
+* all packets, across all packet number spaces, sent between those two send times are declared lost.

 The persistent congestion period SHOULD NOT start until there is at least one RTT sample.
 Before the first RTT sample, a sender arms its PTO timer based on